cdown/chrisdown.name/_posts/2015-01-29-resources-to-improve-mandarin-proficiency.md

 [Youdao][] (有道) is a Chinese dictionary, mostly aimed at Chinese speakers.
-The [Android app][Youdao Android app] (sadly as of 2020 removed from the Google Play store) is pretty awesome, although the interface is all in Chinese, which might be intimidating if you can't read many characters yet.
+The [Android app][Youdao Android app] (sadly as of 2020 removed from the Google Play store) is very useful, although the interface is all in Chinese, which might be intimidating if you can't read many characters yet.
 If MDBG doesn't understand your phrase and only gives the meaning of individual characters, there's still a good chance Youdao will.

 ### Zdic

-[Zdic][] is awesome for getting very detailed descriptions of Chinese characters.
+[Zdic][] is very useful for getting very detailed descriptions of Chinese characters.
 It contains extreme detail on calligraphy, radicals, subcomponents, variant forms, encoding data, input sequences, and detailed histories and etymologies that are very difficult to find elsewhere.